shamalisulakhe/Engineering-Best-Practices/_includes/markdown/Migrations.md

 * *Test all migration scripts*

-	This probably goes without saying but migrations should be run multiple times: locally, staging, preproduction (if available), before it's ever run on production.
+	This probably goes without saying but migrations should be run multiple times: locally, staging, client's staging (if available), before it's ever run on production.
 There will inevitably be issues that need to be fixed, so the more the migration process is tested, the more likely these issues are found and fixed before it's run on production.
 It's always better to write and test iteratively, so any potential issues can be found and fixed sooner.

-	 * In the same vein as this, make sure all scripts are code reviewed before running on stage/preprod/prod.
+	 * In the same vein as this, make sure all scripts are code reviewed before running on staging/production.

 * *Review data*